 Project completion percentage: This shows the progress made regarding the percentage of the project completed.

 Price adjustments: If the project changes in scope or costs, these changes must be approved and noted.

 Remaining balance: This shows how much is left for the customer to pay.

-The costs involved will depend on the project type and sector, typically including the cost of labour and material as well as any adjustments needed.
+The costs will depend on the project type and sector, typically including the cost of labour and material and any adjustments needed.

 Who uses progress billing?

 Progress billing is used in many different industries.
-Construction is the most obvious example, as it involves long-term projects and a variety of different third-party specialists.
-A construction company needs to pay its own contractors and purchase necessary materials.
+Construction is the most obvious example, involving long-term projects and various third-party specialists.
+A construction company needs to pay its contractors and purchase necessary materials.
 Progress billing ensures a steady cash flow to fund each stage of the construction project.

 Key features of progress billing software

-As you start to compare progress billing software, you’ll see a few key features included with most programs.
+As you compare progress billing software, you’ll see a few key features included with most programs.